ofrank123/Zarodenk_Lisp/README.md

    * for an `RPAREN`, go back up a level.
 3. repeat step 2 recursivley for all Tokens. parens should not be included, as the tree structure will represent the deliniations they represented.

-#### AST constructed from token stream returned by previous Lexer example
+#### AST constructed from token queue returned by previous Lexer example

 ![Alt Zarodenk Lisp AST Diagram](img/ZarodenkLispAST.png "AST diagram")